solana-labs/solana/docs/src/running-validator/validator-reqs.md

   - The Samsung 970 and 980 Pro series SSDs are popular with the validator community
 - GPUs
   - Not strictly necessary at this time
-  - Motherboard and power supply speced to add one or more high-end gaming GPUs in the future suggested
+  - Motherboard and power supply speced to add one or more high-end GPUs in the future suggested

 ## Virtual machines on Cloud Platforms